typst/hayagriva/README.md

 - Reading and writing said databases from YAML files
 - Formatting literature into reference list entries and in-text citations as defined by popular style guides
 - Interoperability with BibTeX
-- Querying your literature items by type and available meta data
+- Querying your literature items by type and available metadata

 Hayagriva can be used both as a library and as a Command Line Interface (CLI).
 Skip to the [section "Usage"](#usage) for more information about usage in your application or to the [section "Installation"](#installation) to learn about how to install and use Hayagriva on your terminal.